 Samsung Galaxy Watch – Design and screen

 As mentioned, the Samsung Galaxy Watch is available in either 42mm (£279) or 46mm (£299) models.
-The differing physical sizes result in differences in display size: 1.2-inch for the 42mm vs 1.3-inch for the 46mm.
-Both models feature the same 360 x 360 AMOLED display, so you’ll get fractionally lower pixel density in the larger model, but this isn’t something you’ll really notice.
+The differing physical casing sizes result in differences in display size: 1.2-inch for the 42mm vs 1.3-inch for the 46mm.
+Both models feature the same 360 x 360 AMOLED display, so you’ll get fractionally lower pixel density in the larger model, but this isn’t at all obvious to the eye.

-The display remains sharp and bright, and is easily read outdoors – even if Samsung doesn’t make any bold Apple-like claims of 1000 nits on the new Apple Watch models.
+The display remains sharp and bright, and it’s easily legible outdoors – even if Samsung doesn’t match the bold claims of 1000 nits on the new Apple Watch models.

 Related: Apple Watch 4

 The screen is flanked by a menu and back button with a microphone in-between.
 The other side is home to a small speaker that allows Bixby to read out information.
 With specific watch faces that feature a moving second hand, you’ll also hear the distinct ticking of the hand rotating – an oddly delightful discovery when I was lying down in bed one night.

 Flip the watch over and there’s an optical heart rate monitor that can take readings throughout the day.
 Like the Gear Sport, the Galaxy Watch is rated to 5-ATM, so you’re safe to take it down to depths of 50 metres.
 Even if you’re not a swimmer, just being able to wear it in the shower is a real bonus.
 If you’re using it to keep tabs on your activity throughout the day, any time you take a tracker off is an opportunity to forget to put it back on.